nocalhost/nocalhost.github.io/docs/guides/develop-service.md

 ## Reset Workload

-Nocalhost can help you to rollback any Pod to its original version.
+Nocalhost can help you to roll back any Pod to its original version.
 You can do this by `Reset Pod`.

-For example, reset the `productpage` deployment
+For example, reset the `productpage` workload in IDE, you will see the following message in IDE's output:

 ```bash
 Stopping port forward